lianmakesthings/secrets-management-talk/README.md

 # Setup
-- Secret data: FOO=BAR, SOURCE=YAML, GCP or VAULT
+- Secret data: ENV=DEV or PROD, SOURCE=YAML, GCP or VAULT
 - Pod which reads the secret and provides it via the environment

 # Case 1